 - OMS - An OMS manages the orders that your customers place.
 It's a complex system that orchestrates orders according to your business.
 When you have an omni-channel sales strategy, an OMS is a critical system.
 The OMS "routes" orders to be filled by varying criteria like type, location, amount, channel, etc. Going a step further, an OMS also manages back orders, split orders, partial orders, and order editing.
 Investing in an OMS is required if you aim to have a true omni-channel strategy.

 3. Flexibility in labor

-During a high stakes event like the Olympics, you'll want to have flexibility in labor resources to support daily swings in order volumes, while still maintaining your SLAs.
+During a high stakes event like the Olympics, you'll want to have flexibility in labor resources to support daily swings in order volumes, while still maintaining your service level agreements (SLAs).
 Costly mistakes and mix ups can happen when you're under staffed.

 Go for the gold!
 We don't know a whole lot about bobsledding or figure skating, but FIDELITONE know how to win when it comes to customer loyalty.
 Contact us today so we can work together to optimize your fulfillment.